One study of meth-related emergency room visits found that more than 400,000 reproductive-aged women reported using meth in the prior month.

 To date, the medical community’s knowledge of meth’s effects on a child in utero is limited.
-Conclusive evidence about the potential effects of methamphetamine use during pregnancy is lacking, as much of it comes from animal research or from studies with difficult to control variables such as the presence of polysubstance use in the maternal population being examined.
-While we cannot draw definite conclusions about how meth affects a baby’s development, there is evidence to suggest that meth is harmful to a developing fetus 9.
+Conclusive evidence about the potential effects of methamphetamine use during pregnancy is lacking.
+Many studies come from animal research or from studies with difficult-to-control variables such as the presence of polysubstance use in the maternal population being examined.
+While definite conclusions cannot be drawn about how meth affects a baby’s development, there is evidence to suggest that meth is harmful to a developing fetus.9

 Meth is a dangerous substance that can harm a woman’s body and put her at risk for maternal complications.
 For example, women who abuse meth tend to have a significantly lower body mass index (BMI).
 This can make her pregnancy riskier.
-One study found that lower BMI increased a woman’s chance for pregnancy complications, including more frequent hospitalizations and longer hospital stays 10.
-The anorectic effects of meth can also result in intrauterine growth retardation (poor growth of the fetus in the womb) 11.
+One study found that lower BMI increased a woman’s chance for pregnancy complications, including more frequent hospitalizations and longer hospital stays.10 Meth can cause people to loose their appetite, which may result in poor growth of the fetus in the womb.11

 Since 2003, meth has been the most common substance that women are admitted with for treatment at US federally funded health centers.
-To complicate matters, meth is often used in combination with other substances 6, such as prescription painkillers, marijuana, cigarettes, and alcohol 11.
-These substances can have additional devastating effects on the fetus.
+To complicate matters, meth is often used in combination with other substances such as prescription painkillers, marijuana, cigarettes, and alcohol.6 These substances can have additional devastating effects on the fetus.
 For example, alcohol consumption can lead to fetal alcohol syndrome, which is irreversible.

 Effects of Methamphetamine on a Baby